install.packages("survival")

 operator signifies “and”.

-So for example we could subset based on patients who were treated with Drug A AND are over 45 years old:
+So for example we could subset based on patients who were treated with optimal systemic therapy AND are over 45 years old:

 df_sub nrow(df_sub)